Thomas G. J. Chandler

 About Me

-I am an applied mathematician currently working as a Research Associate in the Department of Mathematics at the University of Wisconsin–Madison.
-In July 2025, I will begin a position as an Assistant Professor in the Department of Mathematics at the University of North Carolina at Chapel Hill.
+I am an Assistant Professor in the Department of Mathematics at the University of North Carolina at Chapel Hill.
 My research focuses on solving physically motivated problems using applied mathematics techniques, particularly asymptotic, numerical, and complex analysis.
-I am especially interested in applications to fluid dynamics, solid mechanics, and mathematical biology.
+I am especially interested in applications of fluid dynamics, solid mechanics, and mathematical biology.
+Recently, I have been interested in active nematics and their interactions with deformable media, as well as modelling thin elastic materials found in a variety of biological and industrial settings.
+Further information about my current work and publications can be found here.

-My current postdoctoral research at UW–Madison concerns the interaction of anisotropic fluids with soft matter, in collaboration with Prof. Saverio Spagnolie.
-Before joining UW–Madison, I completed my undergraduate degree (MMath) and DPhil in the Oxford Centre of Industrial and Applied Mathematics at the Mathematical Institute, University of Oxford.
+Recently, I have been interested in complex fluids interacting with deformable media, as well as thin elastic materials found in a variety of biological and industrial settings.
+Before joining UNC–Chapel Hill, I was a Van Vleck Visiting Assistant Professor in the Department of Mathematics at the University of Wisconsin–Madison.
+My postdoctoral research, supervised by Prof. Saverio Spagnolie, focused on the interaction of anisotropic fluids with soft matter.
+Prior to that, I completed my MMath and DPhil in the Oxford Centre for Industrial and Applied Mathematics at the Mathematical Institute, University of Oxford.
 My doctoral research, supervised by Prof. Dominic Vella, explored the mechanics of thin elastic materials and their interaction with soft matter.
-Further information on my work and publications can be found here.